UNCLASSIFIED (U)

 11 FAM 815.5 Use of Social Media/Internet Technology

 a.
 To provide greater public participation in its public meetings, all advisory committees should work with PA to create and regularly update their web pages on www.state.gov.
-The web page should include a copy of the charter, membership, meeting notices, minutes or transcripts of meetings, committee reports, and DFO contact information.
+The web page should include a copy of the charter, membership, meeting notices, agendas and supporting documents, minutes or transcripts of meetings, committee reports, and DFO contact information.

 b.
 An advisory committee may use any technology that allows simultaneous, real-time participation by members of the public, such as conference calls, streaming media and the like, provided that such tools are used in addition to meetings, properly noticed in the Federal Register, which members of the public are able to attend.